Update – Harrowstorm DLC (Last Updated 1st May 2020) build being refined and making gradual formatting changes.

 |Spell Power Cure||White-Gold Tower Dungeon (Imperial City DLC)|

 In PvP how you distribute your stats works differently than in PvE.
-Here are my Stats in Cyrodiil on my front bar (my
+Here are my Stats in Cyrodiil with food (see below for food I use).

 The key stats you want to aim for in PvP (Cyrodiil) is: